 If you were injured by a federal, state, or local government employee, there's a different procedure for filing a claim.
 Also, your time limit for filing this type of claim is usually shorter.

 Give Yourself Time To File

 If the statute of limitations on your car accident claim is approaching its expiration date, you must file a lawsuit to beat the clock.
 You've met the statute once you've filed the auto accident case in court.

 Depending on the laws of your state, you may be required to file both your personal injury claim and property claim together in a single lawsuit.
 Either way, file a lawsuit as quickly as possible.

 What Happens if You File Late?

-Most states give you 2 to 3 years to file a car accident insurance claim.
-If you file after the statute of limitations has passed, the court will reject your claim, even if you are only a single day late.
+If you file after the statute of limitations has passed, the court will likely reject your claim, even if you are only a day late.

 The statute takes away the court's authority to grant you relief.
-Although this may seem harsh, it is based on the reasoning that if you want justice, you must be diligent in pursuing it and cannot just sit on your rights without doing anything.
-Besides, with the passage of time, witness memories fade, and essential records and other evidence may get lost.
+If you want justice for a car crash, you must diligently pursue it.
+You cannot just sit on your rights without doing anything.
+Besides, witness memories fade over time, and essential records and other accident details may get lost.

-There are reasons why your claim may be filed late, such as not knowing the identity of the person who hit you, or you were under the age of 18 when the accident occurred.
-Although exceptions to the statute of limitations do exist in some states, they are not worth depending on because of the risk of completely losing your claim.
+There are reasons why your claim may be filed late, such as not knowing the identity of the motorist who hit you or you were under age 18 when the accident occurred.
+Although exceptions to the statute of limitations exist in some states, they are not worth relying on.
+You could run the risk of completely losing your claim.